ASA in the News

 Staff writer Michael Manekin can be reached at 650-348-4331 or by e-mail at [email protected].

-ASA Activist Newsletter covers important federal, state and local developments, what's happening with ASA, and inspiring stories of local activists giving you the news you need to stay informed and be an effective advocate.
+Get important updates on federal and state developments, what's happening with ASA, and inspiring stories of local activists giving you the news you need to stay informed and be an effective advocate.

 Our Partners and Sponsors